 Garawarra State Conservation Area, reserved in 1987, adjoins the township of Helensburgh to the south of Royal National Park.
-Although classified as a state recreation area, an important purpose of this area is to protect rainforest in the upper catchment of the Hacking River as an important link between the rainforests of Royal National Park and those of the Illawarra Escarpment and Sydney Water catchment areas to the south and south-west.
+An important purpose of this area is to protect rainforest in the upper catchment of the Hacking River as a link between the rainforests of Royal National Park and those of the Illawarra Escarpment and the water catchment areas to the south and south-west.

-This amendment should be read in conjunction with the Royal National Park, Heathcote National Park and Garawarra State Conservation Area Plan of Management (2000).
+This report should be read in conjunction with the Royal National Park, Heathcote National Park and Garawarra State Conservation Area Planning Considerations.

 Other planning documents